 Schengen visa (Short Stay visa, VKV)

 Depending on your nationality, you might need an entry visa in order to enter the Netherlands.
-For stays of up to 90 days, this entry visa is called a short stay visa or Schengen visa.
+For stays of up to 90 days, this entry visa is called a Schengen visa, and is also referred to as short stay visa or VKV.

 Check the visa wizard to find out if you need a Schengen visa.